 In a high availability scenario, you can require that the instances in a pool are evenly distributed across each of the fault domains that you specify.
 When sufficient capacity isn't available in one of the fault domains, the instance pool will not launch or scale successfully, and a work request for the instance pool will return an "out of capacity" error.
-To fix the capacity error, either wait for capacity to become available, or use the UpdateInstancePool operation to update the placement configuration (the availability domain and fault domain) for the instance pool.
+To fix the capacity error, either wait for capacity to become available, or update the placement configuration (the availability domain and fault domain) for the instance pool.

 Before you can create an instance pool, you need:

 An instance configuration.
 An instance configuration is a template that defines the settings to use when creating instances.
-When you create the instance pool, monitoring will be enabled by default on instances that support monitoring, regardless of the settings in the instance configuration.
-For more information, see Creating an Instance Configuration.Note
+When you create the instance pool, monitoring is enabled by default on instances that support monitoring, regardless of the settings in the instance configuration.
+For more information, see Creating Instance Configurations.Note

 You cannot create an instance pool from an instance configuration where the image source is a boot volume.

-- If you want to associate the instance pool with a load balancer, you need a load balancer and backend set.
+- If you want to associate the instance pool with a load balancer or network load balancer, you need a load balancer or network load balancer and backend set.
 For steps to create a load balancer, see Load Balancer Management.
 For steps to create a network load balancer, see Network Load Balancer Management.

 Using the Console

 - Open the navigation menu and click Compute.
 Under Compute, click Instance Pools.